Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;As we traverse down the tree, the precedence level increases.
 </blockquote>

 So before I get into the actual meat of this post, let me just say, parsing is *very* important, especially in programming language processing.
 It is responsible for translating our human-readable source code into machine-executable instructions.
-Infact, without effective parsing we would not be able to enjoy the convenience of high level programmming languages.
+In fact, without effective parsing we would not be able to enjoy the convenience of high level programming languages.

 ## 2. The Goal
 To demonstrate how the Pratt parser works, we're going to be building a basic Pratt parser for evaluating math expressions from scratch.
 I could bore you with heaps of nitty-gritty details about the technique but that's probably not what you're here for, and quite frankly, neither of us would enjoy that.
 So instead, I will sprinkle relevant details I think you should know at each stage of the implementation.